Generative AI Project Template

 - Create a

-file (take a look at the.env.example
+.envfile (take a look at the.env.examplefile)

 1.2 ⚙️ Steps for Installation

-to simplify the installation and execution process.
+This project uses a Makefile to simplify the installation and execution process.

 Local Installation